noquierouser/statamic-phone-number-fieldtype/README.md

 **(201) 555-0123**
 **0412 345 678**

-You might also like to render the in a nicer international format using `e164_to_international`.
+Additionally, if you would like to present the number in a more visually appealing international format, you can utilize the `e164_to_international` modifier:

 ```
 {{ phone_number | e164_to_international }}